Ahmedogbinto/AhmedOgbinto/README.md

-Hey Hey, I'm Ahmed.
-To be more complete Ahmed Ogbinto.👋
+ Hey, I'm Ahmed 👋

-I start by first asking you a small question: How do you identify yourself in the world of code

-- Recruiters: Who are you looking for?

-- Professionals: Who are you?
-Web Developer - Full Stack Software Developer - Embedded Systems Developer - Coder

-We quickly got confused in this universe of technologies that are constantly evolving.
-Both recruiters and pros.

-I define myself as: WEB DEVELOPER
+💬 The growing challenges of the web make its development demanding.
+Professionals must have increasingly specific skills.

-- 🔭  LOOKING FOR JOB, GOOD!
+- 🔭  LOOKING FOR JOB?
+Why not !!

-- 🌱 Currently I have a close look at the full stack MEAN and METEOR frameworks
+- 🌱 Currently I have a close look at the ReactJS et AngularJS frameworks

 - 🤔 I keep learning, again and again